John Robert Dunn: Early life

 Dunn was born in Port Alfred in 1834.
 He was the son of Robert Newton Dunn.
 Resident of Port Elizabeth, Robert Dunn was one of the early settlers at Port Natal.
 On his mother's side, he was the grandson of Alexander Biggar.
 Robert Dunn worked as a trader, owned land at Sea View and became wealthy trading hides and ivory.

 Dunn lost his parents early.
 When he was 14, his father was trampled to death by an elephant.
 His mother Anne died three years later.
 He started to earn a living by working for transport riders and hunters.
-His love of hunting and his skill with a rifle took him across the Tugela River into Zululand on a regular basis, where he became fluent in the language and was befriended by local chiefs.
+His love of hunting and his skill with a rifle took him across the Tugela River into Zululand on a regular basis, where he became fluent in the language of isiZulu and was befriended by local chiefs.

 In 1853, after a failure of payment for a transport to the Transvaal, due to being not of age and the lack of a contract, he wandered disillusioned around Zululand.
 Here he eventually met the Natal agent Captain Joshua Walmsley and returned to Natal with him, acting as his interpreter until 1856.